 Each spring, Highland elementary students put on a school play.
-This helps them exercise their creativity, learn to speak and perform in public, learn to plan for things like costumes and props, and work together to create and perform an artistic project.
+This helps them encourages students to exercise their creativity, learn to speak and perform in public, learn to plan for things prepare materials like costumes and props, and work together to create and perform an artistic project.
 Because our building does not have an appropriate theater space, it also fosters relationships between Highland and our community, and affords teachers, staff, and parents to model cooperative and sharing behavior with other community leaders.